a partnership of The New York State Council on the Arts and the Preservation League of nys

 Preserve New York (PNY) supports comprehensive planning studies for an entire building or site to inform long-term rehabilitation, preservation, or restoration plans.
 PNY grants are intended to help arts and cultural organizations plan and fundraise for ambitious capital projects.
 PNY also supports cultural resource surveys and National Register historic district nominations that include a clear arts/cultural element, anchor, or focus.
 These projects help communities identify their historic resources and National Register-eligible properties and establish historic districts to promote historic preservation, improve representation in historical interpretation, and encourage investment in historic structures and communities for arts and culture.

-We will also be hosting a series of in-person grant workshops.
+Want to learn more about the Preserve New York grant program before submitting your pre-application?
+We will be hosting a series of in-person grant workshops.
 Click here to find the full list and register to attend.

 Launched in 1993, Preserve New York makes grants for historic structure reports, building condition reports, cultural landscape reports, and cultural resource surveys.